GitMazzone/founderbento-repo/README.md

 If you need help after the tutorial, dm me on [Twitter](https://twitter.com/gitmazzone) or email me @ mazzone.dev@gmail.com

+🐞 If you find bugs, please open an issue on the repo.

 From one solopreneur to another -- thank you for your support. ♡